emilengler/arti/crates/tor-netdoc/README.md

 ## Features

-`build_docs`: enable code to construct the objects representing different network documents.
+`build_docs` -- Enable code to construct the objects representing different network documents.

-`routerdesc`: enable support for the "router descriptor" document type, which is needed by bridge clients and relays.
+`routerdesc` -- Enable support for the "router descriptor" document type, which is needed by bridge clients and relays.

-`ns-consensus`: enable support for the "ns consensus" document type, which some relays cache and serve.
+`ns-consensus` -- Enable support for the "ns consensus" document type, which some relays cache and serve.

 ## Caveat haxxor: limitations and infelicities